 So, should I take my car to uni?

 It’s totally up to you.
 Make sure you consider your options carefully before setting off, uni-bound, in your own car.
 If you do decide to take it, find out the university’s parking policy, and whether or not you have somewhere to park near your house.

 Make the most out of having your car at university.
 Go on road trips with your friends, and cruise past all of your fellow students waiting at the bus stop.
-Imagine all the fun you can have trying to fit fifty people in a cinquecento, or working out how many takeaway pizzas you can get in the boot.
-The options are endless.

 You may also like:

 - 10 things you didn’t know before you started driving

 - 10 things to do after passing your driving test